emil2k/joltem/deploy/README.md

 =================================

 Let's assume that you have already installed [Vagrant](http://www.vagrantup.com).
+First, you have to install Salty Vagrant.

+    $ vagrant plugin install vagrant-salt

-First you should add `precise64` box if you have not got it yet.
+Second, add `precise64` box if you have not got it yet

     $ vagrant box add precise64 http://files.vagrantup.com/precise64.box